Force-feeding ordered for Russian immigrant on hunger strike

 Authorities say the 37-year-old Russian has offered two reasons for not eating — either he isn’t hungry or he won’t eat until he is released from detention.

-Glushchenko’s attorneys offered a different explanation, saying their client’s fasting “is not the result of a death wish” but rather the consequence of the government’s failure to care for his medical conditions, which aren’t specified in court filings.
+Glushchenko’s lawyers offered a different explanation, saying their client’s fasting “is not the result of a death wish” but rather the consequence of the government’s failure to care for his medical conditions, which aren’t specified in court filings.

 Glushchenko was taken into immigration custody in September near Lukeville, Arizona, after he and his wife had sneaked across the Mexico border by walking through the desert.
 His wife and their son have been released from custody.